Monday April 15, 2019

 Marla Kaplowitz, President & CEO, 4A's

-MPF will kick off at a forward looking discussion on the future of marketing.
-Marla Kaplowtiz will highlight findings from the 4A’s Quantum Age of Marketing research report, and discuss day-after-tomorrow thinking that will be essential to future proofing marketer and agency organizations.
-MPF attendees will learn about winning the heart of forward looking marketer CMOs.
+MPF will officially kick off with a forward-looking discussion on the future of marketing.
+Marla Kaplowitz will highlight findings from the 4A’s Quantum Age of Marketing research report, and discuss day-after-tomorrow thinking that will be essential to future-proofing marketer and agency organizations.
+MPF attendees will learn about winning the heart of forward-looking marketer CMOs.

 How Clients Approach Marketing Org Structure and External Agency Resources